Wizkiller96/WizBot/README.md

 6. Open `nadekobot/output/creds.yml` with your favorite text editor.
 We will use nano here
 7. `nano nadekobot/output/creds.yml`
 8. [Enter your bot's token](#creds-guide)
+   - You can close nano (and save the file) by typing
+      - CTRL+X
+      - Type `y`
+      - Press Enter
 9. Run the bot (type `3` and press enter)

 ###### Update Instructions